Work in Canada

 Holiday Resort & Summer Camp Jobs in Canada

 One of the most popular summer jobs in Canada is working at a holiday resort, activity centre or summer camp.
 This placement gives you the chance to spend 4 to 8 weeks of your summer in one of Western Canada's beautiful locations whilst contributing your energies to the running of some of the most popular, respected and well-run activity camps in Canada.
 Placements are paid and the average wage is $9 per hour.
 Contribute to the running of some of the most popular, respected and well-run activity camps in Canada.
 You will be helping to look after the young campers, supporting them in their day-to-day lives and leading a range of adventure activities.

 As a camp mentor, you will find yourself being looked up to as a role model by the children who will rely on you to direct and take care of them while they are away from home, learning a new language, new skills and making friends.
 The positions are highly sought after and you get paid, dont miss out!
 Following an orientation in Vancouver you will move on to your summer camp.
 You can choose the duration that you work for.
 The minimum commitment is four weeks and the maximum would be eight weeks.

-View our guide to the best winter jobs in Canada.
-Working doing a ski season is a really fun experience, you will get to meet lots of other international staff and get to go skiing and snowboarding in some of the best locations in the world.
+Working a ski season is a really fun experience, you will get to meet lots of other international staff and get to go skiing and snowboarding in some of the best locations in the world.
 Ski season contracts can be from a few months to over six months.

 Popular Winter Seasonal Employment Destinations